Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Leader-Follower Two-Stage Programs

 and objective $f(\xvec) = g^F(\xvec)$, i.e., paths in $\dd^F$ correspond to follower solutions that satisfy $H^F(\xvec) \le 0$ and path lengths correspond to exact evaluations of function $g^F$.
-Our reformulation procedure and all the results in propositions \ref{prop:followerDD} -- \ref{prop:generalBigM} can be directly extended for the more general setting above by defining the side constraints as
+The reformulation procedure and results in Propositions \ref{prop:followerDD} -- \ref{prop:generalBigM} can be extended for the more general setting above by defining the side constraints as

-because there is nothing in our methodology that requires the leader or follower problem to be linear.
-The main two conditions for our results to hold are that the follower problem is correctly encoded by $\dd^F$ and that the effect of the leader variables on the follower problem happens exclusively via linking constraints of the form $\overline{x}^F_i \le 1-\mu_i(\xvec^L)$.